 Knowing the difference between these colors and categories will let you quickly determine whether it is a good day to fly.

-So, what are the differences between LIFR, IFR, MVFR, and VFR and how you can use that knowledge to quickly steer clear of dangerous conditions during flight planning?
+So, what are the differences between LIFR, IFR, MVFR, and VFR and how you can use that knowledge to quickly steer clear of dangerous conditions?

 1. Low Instrument Flight Rules (LIFR): Ceilings are less than 500 feet and/or visibility is less than 1 mile.